ghc-proposals/ghc-proposals/proposals/0000-typeerrormessages.rst

 **1.)
 Removal of context phrases beginning with “In the…”**

 •   Ex.
-“In the expression…”
+“In the expression…” and “In the equation…”

+**2.)
+Reformatting and rewording of all statements to use tags.
+This is meant to unify the many different types of messages.**

 •   Ex.
-“In the equation…”

-•   Remove the occurs check
-**2.)
-Reformatting and rewording of expected vs. actual phrases to use tags.**
+“Expecting an unlifted type, but ‘Int’ is lifted”

 The general format would look something like this for each error message:
 ::
  Expected something of type [E] but the expression below has type [A].
- [E] (expected type goes here, for example: [Char]) [A] (actual type goes here, for example: Char) unifying
+ [E] (expected type goes here, for example: [Char]) [A] (actual type goes here, for example: Char)

+**2.)
+Removal of occurs check**

+•   Ex.
+"Occurs check: cannot construct the infinite kind: k0 ~ k0 -> *"

 **Notes:**
 •   Relevant bindings will be printed as usual.